PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 #### DNA Purification

-- Add 125 μl H2O to the Samples
+* Add 125 μl H2O to the Samples ------📝🔴----- *Benoit: 4/07/2022: needed?
+Remove?
+Update phenol/chloroform below if removed.* ------📝-----

 * Treat the Input and Elution samples with:

      + RNAse A (20mg/ml): **2 μl for the Samples, 5 µl for the Inputs**, 120 min at 50°C
      + Proteinase K (20mg/ml): 10 μl, 120 min at 50°C
-     + Add SDS to 0.5%
+     + Add SDS to 0.5% ------📝🔴----- *Benoit: 4/07/2022: TES is already at 1% SDS.
+Remove?* ------📝-----

 * Phenol extraction: to the Input and Elution Samples

-     + Add: 300μl phenol
-     + Add: 300μl chloroform
+     + Add: 500μl phenol-chloroform
      + mix or vortex,
      + centrifuge 3 min (top speed at room temperature)
      + recover the aqueous phase in a fresh DNA LoBind tube
-     + Add: 600 μl chloroform
+     + Add: 500 μl chloroform
      + centrifuge 3 min (top speed at room temperature)
      + recover the aqueous phase in a fresh DNA LoBind tube

 #### DNA Precipitation

-To the Elution and Input:
+* To the Elution and Input:

   + Add 1/100th of glycogen
   + Add 1/10th of Sodium Acetate 3 M
   + Vortex
+  + Divide into two DNA LoBind tubes (approx 250µL / tube)
-  + Add 2.5 volumes Ethanol 100% or fill the tube
+  + Add 2.5 volumes Ethanol 100% (i.e. approx 625µL 100% EtOH).
   + Centrifuge 10 min 16000g, 4°C, carefully remove supernatant without disturbing the pellet
   + Wash with 70% ethanol
   + Air dry 10-20 min
-  + Resuspend the pellet in 30μl of [Tris-EDTA](Tris-EDTA.md)
+  + Resuspend each pellet in 15μl of [Tris-EDTA](Tris-EDTA.md).
+Combine the two pellets of the same IP together.
+Combine the two pellets of the Input together.
+The total volume is 30µL.

-- Quantify 2µL of the Input and IP sample with the Qubit dsDNA HS kit (follow the [QuBit protocol](QuBit.md))
+* Quantify 2µL of the Input and IP sample with the Qubit dsDNA HS kit (follow the [QuBit protocol](QuBit.md))

--
-- Store at -20°C and/or proceed with the library preparation
+* Store at -20°C and/or proceed with the library preparation